adamreidsmith/ember/README.md

 				</tr>
 				<tr style='border-bottom: 1px solid #eee;'>
 					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/examples/grover.mojo'>grover.mojo</a></b></td>
-					<td style='padding: 8px;'>- Grovers algorithm implementation demonstrates quantum search<br>- It constructs and simulates a quantum circuit to locate a specific state within a larger search space, leveraging oracle and diffuser components for amplitude amplification<br>- The algorithm achieves a quadratic speedup compared to classical search methods by iteratively increasing the probability of measuring the target state<br>- The example finds the state |101⟩ in a 3-qubit system.</td>
+					<td style='padding: 8px;'>- Grovers algorithm implementation demonstrates quantum search<br>- It constructs a quantum circuit that efficiently locates a specific state within a larger search space using an oracle and diffuser<br>- The algorithm iteratively amplifies the amplitude of the target state, significantly increasing its probability of measurement<br>- Simulation verifies the algorithms success by identifying the marked state with high probability.</td>
 				</tr>
 				<tr style='border-bottom: 1px solid #eee;'>
 					<td style='padding: 8px;'><b><a href='https://github.com/adamreidsmith/ember.git/blob/master/examples/fourier.mojo'>fourier.mojo</a></b></td>
-					<td style='padding: 8px;'>- The <code>examples/fourier.mojo</code> file provides an implementation of the Quantum Fourier Transform (QFT) algorithm<br>- It constructs a QFT circuit, allowing for approximation to reduce gate count, and applies it to a sample quantum state<br>- The code then verifies the transformations correctness by applying the inverse QFT, demonstrating the algorithms functionality within the Ember quantum computing framework<br>- The example showcases state preparation, QFT application, and statevector simulation for verification.</td>
+					<td style='padding: 8px;'>- The <code>examples/fourier.mojo</code> file provides an implementation of the Quantum Fourier Transform (QFT) algorithm<br>- It constructs a QFT circuit, allowing for approximation to reduce gate count, and applies it to a sample quantum state<br>- The code then verifies the transformations correctness by applying the inverse QFT, demonstrating the algorithms functionality within the Ember quantum computing framework<br>- This example showcases QFT's use in quantum computation.</td>
 				</tr>
 			</table>
 		</blockquote>